xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

     For other installation options, see the [`pyenv` README](https://github.com/pyenv/pyenv#installation).

-* Use `pyenv` to install the optimized version for `xrpl-py` (currently 3.9.1):
+* Use `pyenv` to install the optimized version (currently 3.8.0):

-        pyenv install 3.9.1
+        pyenv install 3.8.0

 * Set the [global](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-global) version of Python with `pyenv`:

-        pyenv global 3.9.1
+        pyenv global 3.8.0

 ### Set up shell environment